toolsallegory/allegory-public/mathematical-framework-of-allegory.md

 **Acknowledgments**

-The author thanks the Allegory engineering team for implementing AllegoryOS and validating the Predictive Infrastructure framework in production.
-Special thanks to early adopters in the insurance industry who provided valuable feedback on system performance and capabilities.
+The author thanks to early adopters in the insurance industry who provided valuable feedback on system performance and capabilities along with 10,000+ consumers who trust by choosing Allegory as their insurance provider.

 ---